sushant12/sushant12.github.io/status.md

 ---

 Hey yo,
+#### Jan 10, 2018
 * Joined BBS at People's Campus
 * Working full time on Grasruts
+* Trying to post VCH as a test project for Grasruts
-* Started a book business
+* Working to run a book business as a side business
+* Researching on Anti Leech Socks